eneanushi/codepath-wordle/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+      Something I could think of getting the application better is creating levels for the game.
+So the user can start from simple words to more complex, and also a reset button if we want to start it from the beggining.
+(Note: This are suggestions, they are not implemented into the source code).

 ## Video Walkthrough